 Are there other data supporting the universal use of gloves for patient care?
 An observational study from a pediatric hospital (which included an NICU, Haem/Onc, PICU, and bone marrow transplant unit) compared their infections during RSV season, when the hospital had a policy of universal gloving for all patient contact, to non-RSV season when selective glove use was the norm.
 Their rates of invasive bacterial infections were lower over the 9 year period whenever universal gloving was the policy, in the NICU, the PICU and the transplant unit.
 Their overall conclusion was :

 Universal gloving is a simple, practical, and feasible prevention strategy that requires minimal time and economic resources.
 In our study, the routine use of gloves to prevent spread of RSV in pediatric units also prevented other HAIs, such as BSIs and CLABSIs.
 These secondary benefits support the continuation of universal gloving throughout the year in high-acuity PICUs.

 I am not sure why they only state that for the PICU, the data seem just as strong for the NICU and the Bone Marrow Transplant unit.

 So are there enough data to start doing this right away?
 There are a few reasons to be cautious I think, the main one being that there are observational data showing that people are even worse at washing their hands when they are required to wear gloves.
-Gloves easily get contaminated when you put them on, so you still have to wash your hands properly before putting on the gloves (and when you take them off!).
+It doesn’t take a genius to understand this, even with my little experience working for homewatch caregivers in Atlanta, I learned that gloves easily get contaminated when you put them on, so you still have to wash your hands properly before putting on the gloves (and when you take them off!).
 During a clinical trial the results might be different to what would happen over a long time in routine practice, would the benefits decrease as caregivers became blasé about hand-washing, because ‘I am going to wear gloves anyway’?